Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 The open park opposite the church was originally known as Jeppe Park.
 It was re-named Gilfillan Square on 19 December 1939 and named after Douglas Flemmer Gilfillan, a well-known solicitor who once lived in Belgravia and the corner of Mars and Robinson Streets.

 It appears to have stopped functioning as a Masonic temple in the 1990s, presumably as the area went into decline.
-Today, it appears to be the oldest surviving building with Masonic connections in Johannesburg, although the building has been altered over the years.
-On further research and confirmation, I will submit the information to the heritage community to ensure the building is recognised.
+Today, it is the oldest surviving building with Masonic connections in Johannesburg, although the building has been altered over the years.

 A little further up the road on Main Street is an unassuming Art Deco block of flats with a small concrete plinth.
 By chance, I came across the story behind this.